AmazingAmpharos/OoT-Randomizer/README.md

 * Duplicate Bottle with Letter added to plentiful item pool.
 * Every generic grotto gossip stone has their own hint.
 * Meg (Purple Forest Temple Poe) dies in one hit.
-* Desert Colossus Hands are not logically part of Spirit Temple
+* Desert Colossus Hands are now logically part of Spirit Temple
 * Gossip stone added to Lake Hylia to change water level after beating Morpha to keep dungeon entrance accessible with Gold Scales.
   * Entering Water Temple with Gold Scale and Longshot is now always in logic.